Transit Mobile Application for Atlanta's MARTA

 User Research

-Besides efficiency-driven navigation, ticketing and group travel revealed to be major pain points.
+Besides intuitive navigation, ticketing and group travel revealed to be major pain points.

 Once our research goals were clear, I helped lead a mixed-methods research effort (leading the development of the surveys and its analysis as well as identifying the competitors to do a comparative analysis) to understand how visitors want to envision their experience transit during major events.